nordquant/local-llm-crash-course/README.md

 * The Orca Model's Model Card: https://huggingface.co/zoltanctoth/orca_mini_3B-GGUF

 ###  Installing `ctransformers` and Chainlit
 Just for reference.
-Remember, you don't need to do this as it's pre-installed in your Codepace.
+Remember, you don't need to do this as it's pre-installed in your Codespace.
 ```
 pip install ctransformers chainlit
 ```